Michigan governor proposes nearly tripling the gas tax

 Advertisement

-Higher fuel and vehicle registration fees took effect two years ago as part of Republican-enacted laws to gradually pump $1.2 billion more annually into transportation — following a failed ballot initiative — but many agree it is not enough new spending.
+Higher fuel and vehicle registration fees took effect two years ago as part of Republican-enacted laws to gradually pump $1.2 billion more annually into transportation — following a failed legislator-proposed ballot initiative — but many agree it is not enough new spending.
 Four former legislative leaders from both parties have said fuel taxes should be increased by 47 cents over nine years.

 Business Leaders for Michigan, a group of the state's top executives, on Monday urged legislators to act.
 President and CEO Doug Rothwell stopped short of backing a specific proposal but said the roads "are an embarrassment," are getting worse and becoming more expensive to fix.